Architecture in prints of the 16th–18th century

-The technological improvement of graphic techniques at the beginning of the 16th century also started the use of this medium in the representation of architecture.
-The Renaissance revived the principles of ancient architectural orders, which became the basis of modern architecture, and printmaking, whose main asset is the possibility of replicating the image, was an effective tool for disseminating and communicating architectural canons and forms.
+Technological improvements in graphic techniques at the beginning of the 16th century also led to the use of this medium in the depiction of architecture.
+The Renaissance revived the principles of ancient architectural orders, which became the basis of modern architecture and graphic art, whose main advantage is the possibility of replicating images, an effective tool for spreading and mediating architectural canons and forms.
+The depiction of architecture in graphic art from the 16th to the 18th century will be presented in an exhibition at the Archdiocesan Museum from October 16, 2025, to January 4, 2026.

 “Very soon, the repertoire of architectural prints was also enriched by vedutas, followed by albums dedicated to urban settlements and individual buildings, including, for example, garden architecture and interior furnishings,” says curator Helena Zápalková.
 “Among the most important exhibits that visitors will see are richly illustrated albums by Baroque architects Paul Decker, Johann Bernhard Fischer of Erlach and Salomon Kleiner, sets of views of ancient monuments and contemporary Baroque Italian architecture and gardens by Giovanni Battista Falda, and works by one of the most original Italian printmakers of the 18th century, Giovanni Battista Piranesi.”